Family in Michael Oher drama wants to end conservatorship, lawyers say

-Sean and Leigh Anne Tuohy want to end a conservatorship involving former NFL player Michael Oher, their lawyers said Wednesday.
+Sean and Leigh Anne Tuohy want to end former NFL player Michael Oher's conservatorship, their lawyers said Wednesday.

-Lawyer Randall Fishman said Other mentioned the Tuohy’s being conservators for him three times in his 2011 book, "I Beat The Odds: From Homeless, To The Blindside."
-The Tuohys’ lawyers said Oher knew he had not been adopted despite the former players’ allegations in Tennessee court earlier this week.
+Lawyer Randall Fishman said Oher mentioned the Tuohys being conservators for him three times in his 2011 book, "I Beat The Odds: From Homeless, To The Blindside."
+The Tuohys’ lawyers said Oher knew he had not been adopted despite the former player's allegations in Tennessee court earlier this week.

 The family intends to enter into a consent order to end the conservatorship, Fishman said.